RTIInternational/biocloud_docker_tools/lcms_data_formatting/v1.1/README.md

 ### Inputs
 - LCMS xlsx file
-- Column name converter file (.csv) with current column names in the 1st column, new column names in the second column, no header
+- Column name converter file (.csv) with current column names in the 1st column, new column names in the second column, no header, any columns with names needed changed should be included
 - Columns to drop file (.csv, optional) with list of column names to drop if different from the default: "# Usable QC","RSD QC Areas [%]","RT [min]", "Name"

 ### Run